myizumi09/syllabus/Activities.md

 Set appointed with students having problems with their github account on 12-13-2016 to meet at Figaro Towers during lunch hour.

-No students made it to the meeting.
+1 student made it to the meeting.
+* Gevero